codeplaysoftware/syclacademy/README.md

 #### Installing AdaptiveCpp

-You will need a AdaptiveCpp (formly hipSYCL) build from September 2021 or newer.
+You will need a AdaptiveCpp (formerly hipSYCL) build from September 2021 or newer.
 Refer to the [hipSYCL installation instructions][hipsycl-installing] for details on how to install AdaptiveCpp.

 ### Pre-requisites